The Lakota Group

 The plan is also designed to improve campus functionality, safety and security, access and circulation, traffic congestion, parking, buffering and aesthetics and stormwater detention.

 Campus improvements were phased strategically to grow momentum.
-The $20M Phase I of development began in Spring 2018 and will be complete in September 2019, and includes a new aquatic center, indoor piazza, and extensive site improvements.
+The $20M Phase I of development began in Spring 2018 and was completed in September 2019, and includes a new aquatic center, indoor piazza and extensive site improvements.
 Loyola Academy selected the Lakota Group for master planning and neighborhood engagement, Cannon Design to design the natatorium and piazza, and Valenti Builders for construction management.
-Phase 2 will include a $25M performing arts center, with an estimated construction start Spring of 2020 pending final approval.
+Phase 2 will include a $25M performing arts center, pending funding.

 With a desire to grow momentum for their planned campus improvements, Loyola Academy looked to Ascent to help establish a clear program and comprehensive plan to implement their vision while meeting budget and schedule goals.